FREE Case Review (866) 588-0600

 Can I Refuse to Give a Statement to the Police?

-The Fifth Amendment of the U.S. Constitution gives you protection from being required to make any statement that could incriminate you.
-However, like any right, it's up to you to use it and you are always free to waive (give up) the right.
+The U.S. Constitution's Fifth Amendment protects you from being required to make any statement that could incriminate you.
+However, like any right, it's up to you to use it, and you are always free to waive (give up) the right.

 What if I Don't Want to Give a Statement?